arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 - [Opta™](https://store.arduino.cc/collections/pro-family) (x2)
 - [USB-C® cable](https://store.arduino.cc/products/usb-cable2in1-type-c) (x2)
-- Wire with either specification for RS-485 connection (x3):
+- Cable with either specification for RS-485 connection (x3):
 - STP/UTP 24-18AWG (Unterminated) 100-130Ω rated
 - STP/UTP 22-16AWG (Terminated) 100-130Ω rated

 ### Software Requirements

 - [Arduino PLC IDE Installer](https://www.arduino.cc/en/software#arduino-plc-ide)
 - If you have an Opta™, you do not need any license key to activate your product.
-Go to section [__License Activation With Pre-Licensed Products (Opta™)__](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#7-license-activation-with-pre-licensed-products-opta) to know more.
+Learn more about this in [License Activation With Pre-Licensed Products (Opta™)](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#7-license-activation-with-pre-licensed-products-opta).
 - [Opta™ Modbus RTU PLC IDE Project Example File](assets/ModbusRTU_Opta_Example.zip)

 ## Modbus Protocol

-Modbus is a client/server architecture-based serial communication protocol that is open and free of licensing restrictions.
+Modbus is an open, client/server architecture-based serial communication protocol free of licensing restrictions.
 It is commonly employed in industrial electrical equipment, particularly in Building Management Systems (BMS) and Industrial Automation Systems (IAS).

 It was released by Modicon (now Schneider Electric) in 1979.
-It has since become the de facto industry standard for industrial electronic devices when communicating with PLCs.
+Since then, it has become the de facto industry standard for industrial electronic devices communicating with PLCs.

 In Supervisory Control and Data Acquisition (SCADA) systems, a Remote Terminal Unit (RTU) and a supervisory device are frequently connected via the Modbus communication protocol.
 Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC) when communicating with electronic equipment.

-***For more information regarding the Modbus RTU protocol implementation on an Opta™, it may interest you to check out ["Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.***
+***For more information regarding the Modbus RTU protocol implementation on an Opta™, you may want to check out the [the "Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.***

 ## Modbus RTU & PLC IDE

-This tutorial will guide you through setting up two Opta™ devices with Modbus RTU using the Arduino PLC IDE.
-The present tutorial will help us understand the overall process of implementation.
+This tutorial will guide you through setting up two Opta™ devices with Modbus RTU using the Arduino PLC IDE and help us understand the overall implementation process.

-The following diagram illustrates a concise visualization of how Opta™ is configured and deployed with Modbus RTU:
+The following diagram illustrates how Opta™ is configured and deployed with Modbus RTU:

 ![Modbus RTU Implementation with Arduino PLC IDE](assets/plcide_modbus_rtu_process.png)